-- Do not change or alter the Excel form. - First Year budget may include one-time expenses that may not be necessary in Second Year, allowing for flexibility in Year Two expense narrative. - Inaccurate calculations or unallowable expenses in the proposed budget are subject to change and the overall budget may be reduced if Proposer is recommended for funding.
-Refer to New Program Funding Budget Instructions Appendix #4.
+- Do not change or alter the Excel form. - Year 1 budget may include one-time expenses that may not be necessary in Year 2. - Unallowable expenses included in the budget are subject to removal and the overall budget may be reduced if Proposer is recommended for funding. - If the program charges fees for services, they must be included in the "other funding sources" line of the budget under the revenue section.